eclipse-birt/birt-website/docs/how2contribute.md

 Beside the above argument, contributing to BIRT can be a rewarding way to learn, teach, and build experience in just about any skill.

 If you’re a new open source contributor, the process may be intimidating.
-Win Jongman has with the help of Ed Merks created a video that explains the full cycle of contributing to the BIRT project.
+Wim Jongman has with the help of Ed Merks created a video that explains the full cycle of contributing to the BIRT project.
 Watch it, you will see how easy it is to integrate the BIRT family.

 ### Have fun watching the video !